We Couldn't Become Adults: Plot

 Makoto had been living his life following his interpretation of things she had said, while she had gone off and got married and had children, and was herself now happy.

 The plot eventually reflects on his first girlfriend.
 She is an alternative girl, who loved music and dressed alternatively.
 The plot shows their early relationship.
 He was working at a cake shop at the time, and the manager, Toshihiko Nanase gives him a personal advertisement from a newspaper.
 He answers the advertisement and has a letter correspondence with the girl, who calls herself Inu-cara.
 He meets up with her, starting to develop a relationship, she reveals her name to be Kaori.
 They spend their first night in a cheap love hotel, which becomes a regular event in an astrology themed room.

 At the time it shows him leave the bakery before he goes to work in the graphics company.
-The bakery manager, Nanase gives him flowers as a farewell present, but doesn't let him know he loves him.
+The bakery manager, Nanase gives him flowers as a farewell present, but does not let him know he loves him.

 The plot shows more of his relationship with Kaori.
 She is a free spirit, and hates doing the ordinary.
 However, he is working long hours for a company.
 She encourages him to write a novel, but he never has time.
 She eventually leaves him.

 Finally, Makoto, now back in the present is leaving a pub when he meets Nanase, who is being roughly thrown out of another pub.
 Nanase is down on his luck, his pub having been now closed (possibly due to COVID restrictions).
 The movie comes back to the start of the movie where they are both lying in the rubbish.
 Nanase, gets him a taxi, telling him to leave.
 Makoto eventually gets out of the taxi and looks around the old parts of the town where he spent time with Kaori.
 The love hotel is now closed, and he looks at the various locations, eventually going to the location where they first met.
-He reflects on his relationship, and her, and how through his life, he couldn't become an adult.
+He reflects on his relationship, and her, and how through his life, he could not become an adult.